super-deluxe/sol-redis-pool/README.md

 * ping-example.js   - a simple example that issues a Redis PING command.

 ## History
+0.2.4 - February 24 2016
+- Added logic to acquireDb and release to detect the selected db number from the redis client.
+This will prevent clients with a changed DB number from being released back into the connection pool.

 0.2.3 - February 23 2016
 - DB selection performance fix for issues #12 & #13.
 (PuKoren)